vvvv/vvvv.org/community-app/README.md

+# Community App for the vvvv.org

-## Help Texts for the Profile form:
+## Help Texts for the Profile Form:

- - /community-app/frontend/src/components/profile/HelpTexts.js
+ - `/community-app/frontend/src/components/profile/HelpTexts.js`

 ## How to Build

-### Setup
+### 1. Setup

 `npm run i`

-### Add symbolic links to the parent's css and scss folders:
+### 2. Add symbolic links to the parent's css and scss folders:

 external\scss <<===>> ***\assets\scss
 external\css <<===>> ***\assets\css